-Provide details of any consultation that has occurred concerning the action, including:

-- i. any consultation that has already taken place - ii. proposed consultation about relevant impacts of the action - iii. if there has been consultation about the proposed action, any documented response to, or result of, the consultation - iv. identification of affected parties, including a statement mentioning any communities that may be affected and describing their views.
+- a.
+Provide details of any consultation that has occurred concerning the action, including: - i. any consultation that has already taken place; - ii. proposed consultation about relevant impacts of the action and plans for future consultation throughout the life of the proposed action; - iii. if there has been consultation about the proposed action, any documented response to, or result of, the consultation and management measures to address community concerns; - iv. identification of affected parties, including a statement mentioning any communities that may be affected and describing their views; and - v. signed documents or statements of consent from land holders or managers (including Registered Native Title Body Corporates).